 Just days before the U.S. Food & Drug Administration (FDA) issued an umbrella Emergency Use Authorization (EUA) in response to concerns about the insufficient supply and availability of FDA-cleared ventilators to treat patients during the COVID-19 pandemic, we got a call from friends at Stanford University’s CamLab.
 They wanted to increase the supply of ventilators by designing a simplified, streamlined version that required fewer parts and less time to make – with the goal of getting ventilators into hospitals where there wouldn’t otherwise be any.
 Fortunately, 219 Design already had experience developing the OneBreath ventilator and other high stakes medical systems.
 Six months later, O2U Inc., the company established to develop and distribute this new ventilator, submitted the design to the FDA for emergency use authorization.
-Pending a green light, we hope to work with manufacturers that can help scale the assembly process to produce the ventilators and distribute them to the regions that need them most.

 “During public health emergencies, FDA can use emergency authorities, including Emergency Use Authorizations (EUAs), to help make medical products available as quickly as possible by allowing unapproved medical products to reach patients in need when there are no adequate, FDA-approved and available alternatives.
 These products may include tests to help diagnose diseases, critical medical devices needed by patients or healthcare personnel in the context of a public health crisis, and drugs to be used in an emergency to diagnose, treat, or prevent serious or life-threatening diseases or conditions.”